Funerals held for victims of Michigan State campus attack

 After the attack, he walked a few miles (kilometers) toward his Lansing home.
 He said nothing before he killed himself after being confronted by police, authorities said.

 Detectives found two handguns, ammunition and a note containing a possible motive for the attack.
-Police said it appeared from the note that McRae felt he had been slighted in some way by people or businesses, adding that he had no connection to the victims or the school.
+Police said it appeared from the note that McRae felt he had been slighted in some way by people or businesses, adding that he had no connection to the victims or the school and had worked at a grocery chain warehouse.

 Fraser previously attended Grosse Pointe South High School.
 He was president of Michigan State’s chapter of Phi Delta Theta fraternity.